-Inhalation of infected droplets expelled from the lungs is the usual route of infection, although ingestion, particularly via contaminated milk, also occurs.
+Inhalation of infected droplets expelled from the lungs is the usual route of TB infection, although ingestion, particularly via contaminated milk or water, also occurs.
 Intrauterine and coital methods of infection are recognized less commonly.
 Inhaled bacilli are phagocytosed by alveolar macrophages that may either clear the infection or allow the mycobacteria to proliferate.
 In the latter instance, a primary focus may form, mediated by cytokines associated with a hypersensitivity reaction that consists of dead and degenerate macrophages surrounded by epithelioid cells, granulocytes, lymphocytes, and later, multinucleated giant cells.
 The purulent to caseous, necrotic center may calcify, and the lesion may become surrounded by granulation tissue and a fibrous capsule to form the classic “tubercle.”
 The primary focus plus similar lesions formed in the regional lymph node is known as the “primary complex.”
 In alimentary forms of disease, the primary focus may be found in the pharynx or mesenteric lymph nodes or, less commonly, in the tonsils or intestines.
 The cellular composition of and presence of acid-fast bacilli in tuberculous lesions differ between and within host species.

 The primary complex seldom heals in animals and may progress slowly or rapidly.
 Dissemination through vascular and lymphatic channels may be generalized and rapidly fatal, as in acute miliary TB.
-Nodular lesions may form in many organs, including the pleura, peritoneum, liver, kidney, skeleton, mammary glands, reproductive tract, and CNS.
+Nodular lesions may form in many organs, including the pleura, peritoneum, liver, kidney, spleen, skeleton, mammary glands, reproductive tract, and CNS.
 A prolonged, chronic course may also ensue, with lesions usually having a more localized pattern of distribution.

-The clinical signs reflect the extent and location of lesions.
+The clinical signs of TB reflect the extent and location of lesions.
 Generalized signs include progressive emaciation, lethargy, weakness, anorexia, and a low-grade, fluctuating fever.
 The bronchopneumonia of the respiratory form of the disease causes a chronic, intermittent, moist cough with later signs of dyspnea and tachypnea.
 The destructive lesions of the granulomatous bronchopneumonia may be detected on auscultation and percussion.
 Superficial lymph node enlargement may be a useful diagnostic sign when present.
 Affected deeper lymph nodes cannot always be palpated, but they may cause obstruction of the airways, pharynx, and gut, leading to dyspnea and ruminal tympany.

-The 3 principal approaches to the control of TB are test and slaughter, test and segregation, and chemotherapy.
+The three principal approaches to the control of TB are test and slaughter, test and segregation, and chemotherapy.
 The test and slaughter policy is the only one assured of eradicating TB and relies on the slaughter of reactors to the tuberculin test.
-In an affected herd, testing every 3 mo is recommended to rid the herd of individuals that can disseminate infection.
+In an affected herd, testing every 2 mo is recommended to rid the herd of individuals that can disseminate infection.
 Routine hygienic measures aimed at cleaning and disinfecting contaminated food, water troughs, etc, are also useful.
 Test and slaughter has been used widely in the UK, USA, Canada, Germany, New Zealand, and Australia.
-In most European countries, where test and slaughter would have been impractical, varying forms of test and segregation have been used, with test and slaughter used only in the final stages of eradication.
+In some European countries, where test and slaughter would have been impractical, varying forms of test and segregation have been used, with test and slaughter used only in the final stages of eradication.

-Last full review/revision March 2012 by Charles O. Thoen, DVM, PhD
+Last full review/revision August 2014 by Charles O. Thoen, DVM, PhD